PhasicFlow/PhasicFlowPlus/phasicFlowCoupling/couplingSystem/unresolved/README.md

 **Model Name:** `ErgunWenYu`

-Combines Ergun equation for dense flows with Wen-Yu correlation for dilute flows to provide the dimensionless drag function $\hat{f}^d$.
+Combines Ergun equation for dense flows with Wen-Yu correlation for dilute flows to provide the dimensionless drag function $$\hat{f}^d$$.

 **Formulation:**